What is typhoid?

 In the early stages, diagnosis may be based on clinical symptoms.
 In the first week of infection, laboratory tests such as the Widal test may give a false negative result due to the test's poor sensitivity and specificity.

-To eliminate the risk of treating the infection with an ineffective antibiotic, usually an antibiotic sensitivity test is performed The antibiotics that are successful in killing the bacteria are then administered to the patient.
+To eliminate the risk of treating the infection with an ineffective antibiotic, an antibiotic sensitivity test is performed.
+The antibiotics that are found to be successful in killing the bacteria are then administered to the patient.

-Usually, symptoms start to resolve within 2 to 3 days of starting the antibiotic.
-However, the complete course of the antibiotic needs to be taken to prevent recurrence or spread of the disease in cases where the infection has not been completely eliminated.
+Usually, symptoms start to resolve within 2 to 3 days of starting the course of antibiotics.
+However, the complete course of antibiotics needs to be taken to prevent recurrence or spread of the disease in cases where the infection has not been completely eliminated.

 In severe cases, antibiotics may need to be administered intravenously in a hospital setting.
 In the case of severe complications such as a ruptured intestine or severe internal bleeding, emergency surgery and other management is necessary.